NuGet/docs.microsoft.com-nuget/docs/reference/organizations-on-nuget-org.md

 ## Managing packages

-As an organization member, you can see all the organization's packages in the **Packages** section of the organization's details page.
-On the **Manage Packages** page you can also view packages across your account and all organizations of which you're a member.
-You can select the account filter to view packages by your account or any specific organization.
+You can view all the packages across your account and all organizations of which you're a member on the [Manage Packages](https://www.nuget.org/account/Packages) page.
+To view the packages specific to your account or any specific organization, use the accounts filter on the top right of the page.

 ![Managing packages with the account filter](media/org-manage-packages-option.png)

 ## Publishing packages

-You publish packages to an organization like you publish packages to a user account, by directly uploading the package to nuget.org or by pushing the package through the `nuget push` or `dotnet nuget push` CLI commands.
+You publish packages to an organization like you publish packages to a user account: by directly uploading the package to nuget.org or by pushing the package through the `nuget push` or `dotnet nuget push` CLI commands.

 ### Uploading packages